aalaasaeed/FCAI/README.md

 # FCAI
 Assignments and projects
-Related to faculty of computer and artificial intelligence
+related to faculty of computer and artificial intelligence